ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 block, explain the meaning of the Python source code segments that you implemented, and answer all of the other questions about your experiences in completing this project.
-One of the main goals of the reflection is for you to explain the trends that you see in the different provided text files.
-You should also discuss how the `collatzcreator` program uses discrete structures like the list and the set to automatically characterize the text of a complete document.
+One of the main goals of the reflection is for you to explain the trends that you see in relationship between the input number and the length of the Collatz chain.
+You should also discuss how the `collatzcreator` program uses discrete structures like the `list` or the `tuple` to store the Collatz chain and then visualize its characteristics with a graph.

 ## Project Assessment